invokermain/engin/docs/concepts/providers.md

 # Multiproviders

 Sometimes it is useful for many providers to construct a single collection of objects, these are called multiproviders.
-An example usecase is in a web application, many distinct providers could register one or more routes, and the root of the application would handle registering them.
+For example in a web application, many distinct providers could register one or more routes, and the root of the application would handle registering them.